 Standards should be SMART.

-S pecific Specific - Clear, unambiguous and jargon-free.
-A standard should only mean one thing to all people who read them.
-M easurable Measurable - Is the information required to answer your standard available?
+Specific - Clear, unambiguous and jargon-free.
+A standard should mean only one thing to all people who read it.

+Measurable - Is the information required to answer your standard available?
 For example, "information leaflet should be given to patients".
-If data is collected A greed retrospectively, how will you know if it's a failure of practice or a failure of - documentation?
-R elevant Agreed - By all concerned with delivering that aspect of care. = Relevant - To area of care being audited / concern that has been raised. heoretically sound Theoretically sound - Based on evidence about best practice, reviewed and updated as new evidence becomes available.
+If data is collected retrospectively, how will you know if it's a failure of practice or a failure of documentation?

+R elevant Agreed - By all concerned with delivering that aspect of care.

+Relevant - To area of care being audited / concern that has been raised.

+Theoretically sound - Based on evidence about best practice, reviewed and updated as new evidence becomes available.

-Once the evidence base has been identified and what represents best practice in this area has been agreed, you need to define the standards that you will use to measure current practice against.
+Once the evidence-base has been identified and what represents best practice in this area has been agreed, you need to define the standards that you will measure current practice against.
 Even if you are basing your audit on a national guideline, you may need to do some work to make the guideline recommendations into SMART standards.